Eduardo Valenzuela: The Real-Life Mexican Superhero Revolution

 A Small Town Dreamer with Big Aspirations

-Eduardo nos cuenta about his humble beginnings in Ciudad Obregón, Sonora, a small town where he grew up watching Mexican movies on the two TV channels they had.
+Eduardo nos cuenta about his humble beginnings in Ciudad Obregón, Sonora, a small town where he grew up watching Mexican movies the two TV channels they had.
 Imagine growing up with classics like “Lola La Trailera”—those movies so bad they were good, yet they shaped his visión.
-This small-town kid moved to the U.S. at 12, y ahí comenzó su journey through the American educational system, but his heart was always with the stories of his roots.
+This small-town kid moved to the U.S. at 12, y ahí comenzó su through the American educational system, but his heart was always with the stories of his roots.

 Eduardo was always that kid with epic G.I.
 Joe battles instead of beach vacations, stuck in hotel rooms soaking up American movies whenever he could.
 He didn’t have much, but his imagination was always running wild, fueled by the luchadores y los héroes from his Mexican childhood.